 Asam Church in Munich Germany

-Asam Church is a beautiful Late-Baroque church on Sendlingerstraße that was built by the Asam brothers in early 18th century.
-It was meant to be a private chapel for the brothers but was thrown open to the public in 1746.
+Asam Church is a beautiful Late-Baroque church on Sendlingerstraße, built by the Asam brothers in the early 18th century.
+It was meant to be a private chapel for the brothers but was opened to the public in 1746.

-Two brothers, Egid Quirin Asam (sculptor) and Cosmas Damian Asam (painter) built the stunning Asamkirche as a means to achieve salvation.
-They chose to dedicate it to St. John of Nepomuk who is believed to be the Protector of Bavaria.
+Two brothers, Egid Quirin Asam (sculptor) and Cosmas Damian Asam (painter), built the stunning Asamkirche to achieve salvation.
+They chose to dedicate it to St. John of Nepomuk, who is believed to be the Protector of Bavaria.
 A ceiling fresco depicting the life of Saint John Nepomuk is an absolute masterpiece.

 St. Ludwig Munich – Ludwigskirche